 - some beans,

-Rosacea trigger foods are different for each person.
-Along with the list I just mentioned, there are other less obvious culprits.
-Just yesterday a rosacea patient told me she figured out her flare ups were triggered by avocados.
+Along with the list I just mentioned, there are other less obvious culprits that are worth considering.
+Just yesterday, a rosacea patient told me she figured out her flare ups were triggered by avocados.
 When she gave them up her face cleared.
 When she did a re-challenge, her skin broke out again.

 Try to notice if there are any specific food types that seem to be associated with your skin’s flare ups.
 When you think that you’ve identified a trigger food try avoiding it and observe your skin for changes.
 If your rosacea calms down, confirm your suspicion with a re-challenge.
 If your skin flares up again you may have identified one of your true food triggers.